francoborrelli/spotify-react-web-client/README.md

 ## Try it out
 https://spotify-react-web-client.herokuapp.com

-**Warning:** Spotify Playback to work requires users to authenticate with a valid Spotify Premium subscription.
+**Warning:** Spotify Playback requires users to authenticate with a valid Spotify Premium subscription.

 ## How to Run locally